ci4rail/techpoc/README.md

 ## Local build and deploy

-To build and deploy the toradex image, simply call the appropriate dobi resource.
+To build and deploy the toradex image, simply call the appropriate dobi resources.

 ```bash
 ./dobi.sh prepare-build-torizon-core-docker
 ./dobi.sh deploy
 ```

+*Note: the seperated prepare and build/deploy steps are used to let the user decide which sources should be build, e.g. if the user has modifications those should be build.
+Another prepare step will resync will upstream repos.*